 The Governing Body has an overview of the safeguarding training schedule and future training requirements.
-All staff, volunteers and Governors receive an induction which includes basic safeguarding training, compliant with SSSCBtaffordshire Safeguarding Board.
-All staff, volunteers and Governors sign annually to say that they have read and understood the Staff Ceode of Ceonduct and Keeping Children Safe in Education 20192020, Part One and Annex A. Where required for specific roles, further sections are read.
-The school has developed a system in line with guidance below, to ensure that regulated and non-regulated activities and staff supervision is understood across the school.
+All staff, volunteers and Governors receive an induction which includes basic safeguarding training, compliant with SSSCB.
+All staff, volunteers and Governors sign annually to say that they have read and understood the Staff Code of Conduct and Keeping Children Safe in Education 2020, Part One and Annex A. Where required for specific roles, further sections are read.
+The school has developed a system in line with guidance, to ensure that regulated and non-regulated activities and staff supervision is understood across the school.
 Volunteers, students, staff and visitors can be clearly identified by our visitor system.